Microsoft/azure-docs.pt-pt/articles/cosmos-db/create-mongodb-dotnet.md

 5. Por fim, copie o valor de **palavra-passe** do portal e faça do mesmo o valor de **palavra-passe** no ficheiro **Dal.cs**.

-Agora você atualizou seu aplicativo com todas as informações de que ele precisa para se comunicar com Cosmos DB.
+Atualizou agora a sua aplicação com toda a informação que precisa para comunicar com a Cosmos DB.

 ## <a name="run-the-web-app"></a>Executar a aplicação Web